 MISSION & OBJECTIVE

 The purpose of the Los Angeles Jewish Film Festival (LAJFF) is to highlight the diversity of the Jewish experience through film.
 With a focus on social action and Jewish identity, this festival will inform and inspire its audience.
-By featuring films that deal with Jewish issues, traditions, challenges and characters the Festival will deepen Jewish values and encourage new dialogue within the greater Los Angeles community.
+By featuring films that deal with Jewish issues, traditions, challenges, characters, Israel, and aspects of the Jewish narrative, the Festival will encourage new dialogue within the greater Los Angeles community.
 The Festival will showcase an international selection of contemporary features, documentaries, short films and student films.

 ABOUT THE FESTIVAL

 NOTE: Our focus is on NEW films.
-We will not accept films that have been premiered in LA previously or will be shown within weeks of LAJFF or films that are available currently on the internet, On-Demand or on DVD.
+We will not accept films that have been premiered in LA previously or will be shown within weeks of LAJFF, or films that are available currently on the internet, On-Demand or on DVD.
+WE DO NOT PAY EXHIBITION FEES FOR THE FILMS SELECTED TO THE FESTIVAL.

 LAJFF is presented in conjunction with the Jewish Journal and other major supporters.